Introduction

 - [Shift]+[A]: Show Create menu

-- [Shift]+[E]: Use to extrude bones symmetrically after X-axis mirror is checked.
+- [Shift]+[E]: To extrude bones symmetrically after X-axis mirror is checked.